-Aaron has guest taught in various institutions including London Contemporary Dance School (LCDS), English National Ballet School, Rambert, London Studio Centre, Urdang, Central School of Ballet, Royal Conservatoire of Scotland, Royal Academy of Dance (RAD), Royal Holloway University and has taught both class and rep to companies including Scottish Ballet, New Adventures, Regionteater Väst (Sweden), Marc Brew Company, Verve (Northern School of Contemporary Dance), Alexander Whitley Dance Company and James Cousins Company.
-I also lead open Professional classes in England, Wales, Norway and Scotland.
+As well performing I have enjoyed teaching in various institutions including London Contemporary Dance School, English National Ballet School, Baletakkademien (Sweden), London Studio Centre, Central School of Ballet, Rambert, Performers College, Italia Conti, Royal Conservatoire of Scotland, Royal Academy of Dance (RAD), Royal Holloway University and have taught both class and rep to companies inclu

-This is an energetic floor work class, focusing on stamina, transferring weight, creating space in the body and looking into ways of using the floor to facilitate movement.
-The class starts by mobilising the spine and finding length in the body, drawing upon ideas and pathways we use when standing and the similarities when transferring them to the floor.
+This then develops towards an energetic floor work class, focusing on transferring weight, creating space in the body and looking into ways of using the floor to facilitate movement.
+Starting using gravity and using a horizontal state to mobilise the spine and find length in the body, drawing upon ideas and pathways used when standing and the similarities when transferring them to the floor.

-This focus develops around a fast, dynamic yet technically detailed movement quality with an emphasis on where movement begins.
-Using efficient methods of moving to enable us to transition to and from the floor, preparing the body to develop its strength and fluidity and challenge new extremes and pathways in the body when moving through space.
+This focus builds around a fast, dynamic yet technically detailed movement quality with an emphasis on where movement begins.
+Using efficient methods of moving to enable us to transition to and from the floor, preparing the body to develop strength and power and challenge new extremes when moving through space.